ucsd-cse29/fa25/src/pa/pa4/guide.md

 If a new block was created as a result of a split, you need to create a new header for it, and

 - set the correct size.
-- set the status bit to 0.
+- set the correct status bits.
-- set the previous bit to 1.

 And for the block that was allocated, you need to

 - update the size (if splitting happened).
-- set the status bit to 1.
-- go to the next block header (if it’s not the end mark) and set its previous bit to 1.
+- set the correct statuses for the current block header and the next block header.

 ### Returning the Address